Troccas: The deal

 Before the game starts, each player cuts for trump.
 The two highest and the two lowest form partnerships.
 The dealing and play are counterclockwise.
 Traditionally, the deck is cut and not shuffled.

-Each player is given nineteen cards; Dealer takes the last two, giving them a hand of twenty-two cards.
+Each player is given nineteen cards; Dealer takes the last two; thus having a hand of twenty-two cards.
 The last card dealt to each player is traditionally turned up.
 Usually, the cards are dealt in packets of six, six, and seven, with dealer taking the last nine.

 A team that is losing by at least nine points may request that the deal be in packets of nine and ten, with dealer taking twelve; a team losing by at least eighteen points may request that the deal be in a single packet each (nineteen cards and twenty-one for the dealer).

 After the dealing of each packet, players can give coded statements known as tschintschar to their partner to decide whether or not to have the cards redealt.
 All players must give consent to cancel the deal.
 These are the ones allowed in tournaments:

 After being dealt six or twelve cards, one may say:

 After all cards have been dealt, one may say:

 After all cards are dealt, the dealer has the privilege of forcing a new hand to be dealt if the dealer's hand is void of trumps.